tkw1536/blog.guys.wtf/content/drafts/ggman.md

 ## Conclusion

-And that is already all I want to say for now, thank you for reading what basically amounts to a wall of text.
+And that is already all I want to say for now, thank you for reading 😀.

 In summary: I work with lots of git repositories.
 I wrote a tool called `ggman` to maintain and expand a local directory structure of all of these.